etienneschalk/scientific-data-viewer/docs/GITHUB_ACTIONS_SETUP.md

 ### Manual Execution

-- Use `workflow_dispatch` trigger for manual runs
+- Workflows run automatically on pull requests and pushes
-- Available in GitHub Actions tab
+- No manual trigger available in current configuration

 ### Local Testing